Chepstow author on how he came back from brain tumour with Donald Trump book

 Mr Nicke’s feat is even more impressive considering his operation left him unable to sleep properly for the last five years and with attention deficit disorder.

 He added: “It’s quite astonishing really.
-I think the brain tumour helped me to write this book in a way, because it removed a part of my brain which makes me less tolerant of idiots and less embarrassed to say how I feel.
+I think the brain tumour helped me to write this book in a way, because it makes me less tolerant of idiots and less embarrassed to say how I feel.

 “Mine was a right frontal meningioma and damage to that area can cause disinhibition.
 That means I can be very forthright with my opinions.

-“And that’s what the book is about – taking the Mickey out of men who are controlling and power hungry in my own way.
+“And that’s what the book is about – taking the mickey out of men who are controlling and power hungry in my own way.
 I’m really proud people like it.”

 For more information and to purchase Mr Nicke’s book visit https://www.goodreads.com/author/show/17046627.Adam_Nicke.